bobbycomet/Appify/README.md

 Appify keeps up to 10 backups per app automatically.
 When a new backup is created, and the limit is exceeded, the oldest backup is pruned.
 Restoring a backup wipes the current profile and replaces it, then regenerates the launcher and desktop file with your current system paths, so restores work cleanly even if you have moved things around.

-**Important:** Before creating a backup, any extensions you have added to that app's browser profile must be removed first.
+> **Note:** Before creating a backup, any extensions you have added to that app's browser profile must be removed first.
 This is a browser limitation, not an Appify one.
 Browser extensions store their files inside the profile directory in a way that can produce inconsistent archive states if they are present during the backup.
-Remove the extensions from the profile, take a backup, then reinstall the extensions afterward if needed.
-You can also move a backup to another computer, put it in the backup folder, and Appify will see it.
+Remove the extensions, take the backup, then reinstall them afterward if needed.
+You can also move a backup to another computer, place it in the backup folder, and Appify will find it.

 ---